heysokam/osdf-old/doc/patchnotes.md

 #::::::::::::::
 # 1 : IMP.URG : Critical
 #::::::::::::::
-new : (cfg) VM configuration disables QVM loading (vm_cgame 0, vm_game 0, vm_ui 0)
-new : (cfg) Server Pure is deactivated, to allow Library Loading (sv_pure 0) new : Build script handles Cross-Compiling for both win/lnx ... : Libraries are not be packed in a .pk3 (they don't work from inside one) ... : Build script creates and zips both platform binaries fix : W movement working properly in q1 physics
+fix : q1 physics working correctly with native binaries
+fix : W movement working properly in q1 physics

 #:::::::::::::::
 # 2 : IMP.notU : Planned Goals
 #:::::::::::::::
+new : Proxymod support
+new : Velocity pads
+new : OBfix
+new : Map loader UI
-new : New hud for Player state configuration (health, ammo, powerups, etc) new : Velocity pads new : Proxymod support new : OBfix new : Map loader UI
+new : New hud for Player state configuration (health, ammo, powerups, etc)
+new : Launcher / Updater / Downloader

 #:::::::::::::::
 # 3 : notI.URG : Non-critical Fixes
 #:::::::::::::::
+fix : sound bug on some systems (potentially SDL non-static linking or version)
-rmv : Custom qvm-only acos function removed from the code chg : CPM w-turn acos function should use stdlib instead
+rmv : Custom qvm-only acos function removed from the code
+chg : CPM w-turn acos function should use stdlib instead

 #::::::::::::::::
 # 4 : notI.notU : Implement when possible